range-of-motion/budget/README.md

 ## Features

+* Insertion and management of transactions
-* Ability to organize spendings using tags
+* Ability to organize transactions using tags
-* Dashboard displaying monthly statistics about your spendings
+* Support for importing transactions (CSV format)
+* Reports that visualize financials (showing weekly balance and most expensive tags, for example)
+* Supports multiple currencies
-* Available in multiple languages (English, Dutch, Danish, German)
+* Available in multiple languages
+* Weekly summary available through e-mail

 ## Requirements